Patternslib/slides/README.md

-# Patternslib/slides - a simple browser slideshow library
+# Simple HTML/CSS slideshows

 [Patternslib/slides](https://github.com/Patternslib/slides) is a minimal slideshows library.
 It is minimal for several reasons:

-* no dependencies on other javascript libraries
+* No dependencies on other javascript libraries.
-* no hardcoded styling
+* No hardcoded styling: everything can be handled through CSS.

-Even with its minimal design a number of interesting features is available:
+Even with its minimal design a number of interesting features are available:

 * navigating between slides using swipe gestures
 * multiple slideshows on a page